Australia: Thousands trapped on beach as fires approach | DW | 31.12.2019

 "These fires moved quickly this morning," New South Wales Rural Fire Service said in a warning to residents.
 "They pose a serious threat to life.
 Do not be in their path.
 Avoid bushland areas.
 If the path is clear, move to larger towns or beaches to take shelter."

-Police were checking drivers' licenses for people entering and exiting the areas affected by fire, redirecting those who were not residents.
+Police were checking drivers' licenses for people entering and exiting the areas affected by fires, redirecting those who were not residents.

 The fire service tweeted a warning about a fire in Shoalhaven, New South Wales.